Cyber Forensics

 Comprehensive Guide on Autopsy Tool (Windows)

-Autopsy is an open-source tool that is used to perform forensic operations on the disk image of the evidence.
-The forensic investigation that is carried out on the disk image is displayed here.
-The results obtained here are of help to investigate and locate relevant information.
-This tool is used by law enforcement agencies, local police and can also be used in the corporates to investigate the evidence found in a computer crime.
-It can likewise be utilized to recuperate information that has been erased.
+Autopsy is an open-source tool that performs forensic operations on the disk image of the evidence.
+Here, we display the forensic investigation that we conduct on the disk image.
+The results we obtain here help investigators locate relevant information.
+Law enforcement agencies and local police use this tool, and corporates can also use it to investigate evidence found in a computer crime.
+Additionally, users can utilize it to recover erased information.

 Table of Contents